 Those who ignore their partners may find themselves with dwindling support.

-Here are several ways to prepare for an MIH-CP stakeholder meeting:
+Here are several ways to prepare before stakeholder meetings for MIH-CP programs:

 - Make sure you know your constituents.